Ways To Consume Cannabis

 It is an easy and discrete consumption method.
 Tinctures are usually sold in small glass bottles and are very easy to use.
 All you have to do is place a few drops under your tongue (follow the instructions on the bottle for the exact number), wait at least 30 seconds, swallow, and away you go.

+Probably the least popular way to consume cannabis are topicals.
 While some people might say that topical application is a delivery, not a consumption method, we believe it is worth mentioning.

 Topicals are cannabis products that are absorbed through your skin.
 The main difference between topicals and other consumption methods is that topical products will not provide you with any psychoactive effects.
 Instead, they are used primarily for pain management.